 The Department of Educational Services (DES) is a huge part of that effort, offering hundreds of workshops every week.
 Whether you need to work on time management skills or require some additional assistance with a challenging course, the DES has systems in place that can help.
 They proactively reach out to students to make sure no one falls through the cracks.

 “It’s free extra help,” Ryan says.
 “Why wouldn’t you take advantage?”
 This is just one example of the many student support services included in the SGU tuition.

 5. SGU rewards many students with institutional scholarships

 Medical school scholarships aren’t as plentiful as those for college students.
 But there are some awards available through personal providers, organizations, and medical schools themselves.
 SGU is no exception.
-In fact, more than 35 percent of the entering class for fall 2018 has been awarded some sort of institutional scholarship.
+In fact, approximately 35 percent of each entering class at SGU is awarded institutional scholarships with awards based on academic excellence, and/or need.